alpaddesai/IndividualInternationalLuxurySightSeeing/README.md

-# International SightSeeing
+# International Sight Seeing

-An overview of the international sightseeing project
+An overview of the international sight seeing project

 ![image](InternationalSightSeeing.jpg)